 - Sitemap — generate a simple sitemap.xml file whenever a post is modified

 - Subscriptions — allow people to subscribe to email updates

 I hope this helps!
-I’m now in the process of creating my own serverless static generator on AWS so I likely won’t be blogging about WordPress much anymore…
+I’m now in the process of creating my own server-less static generator on AWS so I likely won’t be blogging much about WordPress anymore…